hachahoud/100-days-of-code/log.md

 **DAY 74-75**.
 In these two days I started and finished the exercises in the dictionaries chapter.
 Didn't learn a lot of new things, but I'll try to code more and find something to work on in the following days.

+**Day 76.**
+Today I only did some code challenges at codingame.
+I'll be heading to Marrakesh tomorrow morning, school starts soon.